gAntonacci8/tb3_multi_nav/README.md

 PROTO_SCRATCH BRANCH -- Testing creation of Nav2 launcher and nodes upbringing from scratch.

+This branch will be left as a single robot operational simulation, once completed. \
+Multi-robot branch TBD.

-STATUS: NOT WORKING \
+STATUS: SINGLE ROBOT PARTIALLY WORKING
 - Cartographer ONLINE, saves map.
 - Navigation2 Stack PARTIALLY ONLINE, works but not correctly.
 - Robot accepts pose and goals from Rviz.
-Navigation shows signs of not adherence to track.
+Navigation shows signs of not adherence to track -- odometry issues, no fix atm.
 - Map saving and loading tested: saving .yaml and .pgm correctly, loads and publish to /map correctly.
 - Rviz accepts map and map frame.
-Problems for reloading map frame when opening premade map.
-- Autonomous navigation: NOT WORKING
+Correct behavior when reloading custom map from map_server.
+- Autonomous navigation: Nav2goal navigates robot to goal pose.
+Some issues in rotation, no fix on the agenda atm.
+- Navigation and Localization in Rviz2 Navigation Plugin still "Unknown".
 - !!
 Multi-Robot: NOT TESTED YET.
+Will be tested in a separate branch

 University project utilizing 2 turtlebot3 waffle robots for a simulated tag game. \
 Using Nav2 stack, Gazebo bridged to ROS2 and Rviz for sensor monitoring.